Dale Cook

-Dale Cook (born November 24, 1958) is an American former kickboxer who competed in the middleweight, super middleweight, light heavyweight and cruiserweight divisions.
-With a background in karate and taekwondo, Cook debuted professionally in 1977 and spent the early part of his career as a full contact rules fighter, winning the PKA World Middleweight Championship.
+Dale Cook (born November 24, 1958; often billed as Dale "Apollo" Cook) is an American former kickboxer who competed in the middleweight, super middleweight, light heavyweight and cruiserweight divisions.
+With a background in Boxing and Taekwondo, Cook debuted professionally in 1977 and spent the early part of his career as a full contact rules fighter.
 In the 1980s, he began fighting under Oriental and Muay Thai rules and took two world titles under the WKA banner.
 A short stint in shoot boxing towards the end of his career in the mid-1990s resulted in another world title in that discipline.

 An occasional actor, Cook also starred in several action-oriented B-movies in the early 1990s.